MicrosoftDocs/connected-spaces/articles/setup.md

     - Enter a descriptive name for the store to distinguish it from your other stores.

-    - In the **Max occupancy** field, enter the total number of people that will be allowed in your store at one time.
-Connected Spaces uses this value together with computer vision and artificial intelligence to alert you if your store exceeds maximum capacity at any time.
+    - Optional: In the **Max occupancy** field, enter the total number of people that will be allowed in your store at one time.

     - Select a time zone.